geminate/vue-video-control/README.md

 A html5 video player component of vue.

-Include video controller / video preview / power progress bar and so on
+Include video controller / video preview / power progress bar / danmaku and so on

 ## Install